SharkSnack/asuka/content/guides/pc-setup-guide.md

 1. Mount the ISO and go through the installer.
     - If the installer's text looks garbled, you didn't do the previous step.
+    - If you don't see a mount option, you can also extract the ISO using [7zip](https://www.7-zip.org/download.html) and run the setup file.
+    - Game folder location: Program Files (x86) → CHUNSOFT → AsukaPC

 ##### Update the game

+1. Extract the contents of AsfPCN1800.zip.
-1. Run AsfPCN1800.exe to update the game to version 1.7.0.0.
+2. Run AsfPCN1800.exe to update the game to version 1.7.0.0.

 ##### AsukaPlus

+1. Extract the contents of AsukaPlus.0.9.1.0.zip.
-1. Move d3d8.dll and Assist.plus from AsukaPlus.0.9.1.0.zip to the game's folder.
+2. Move d3d8.dll and Assist.plus from AsukaPlus.0.9.1.0.zip to the game's folder.
     - AsfPc.exe is used to start the game instead of Loader.exe now - update your shortcuts!

 ##### Apply the No CD patch

-1. After doing the previous steps, place the No CD Patch Program into the game's folder.
+1. After doing the previous steps, extract the contents of asukanocd.zip.
+2. Place the No CD Patch Program into the game's folder.
-2. Run the No CD Patch Program.
+3. Run the No CD Patch Program.

 ##### If you're missing DirectX8